The Official History

-Our most noteable managers during this period of success included such famous names as Joe Harvey and Bill Shankly whose name is recognized the world over.There was also Keith Burkinshaw who later guided Spurs to one of their memorable FA Cup wins.Promotion from the 4th division was finally achieved under the guidance of Ken Furphy who later became employed with the England team.It was also during this era that the Reds reached the League Cup Quarter finals where we lost to a great West Ham Utd team.The following season we entertained Chelsea at Borough Park and held them to a 2-2 draw.In the replay at Stamford Bridge Chelsea were the winners by a score of 2-0.
-Previously we had beaten Blackburn Rovers of the first division by a score of 5-1 at Ewood Park and defeated second division Norwich City at Borough Park.A 9-1 victory over Barrow in 1964 was a League Cup record until it was finally broken in 1983-84 season.
+Their most noteable managers during this period of success included such famous names as Joe Harvey and Bill Shankly whose name is recognized the world over.There was also Keith Burkinshaw who later guided Spurs to one of their memorable FA Cup wins.Promotion from the 4th division was finally achieved under the guidance of Ken Furphy who later became employed with the England team.It was also during this era that the Reds reached the League Cup Quarter finals where they lost to a great West Ham Utd team.The following season the team entertained Chelsea at Borough Park and held them to a 2-2 draw.In the replay at Stamford Bridge Chelsea were the winners by a score of 2-0.
+Previously Workington had beaten Blackburn Rovers of the first division by a score of 5-1 at Ewood Park and defeated second division Norwich City at Borough Park.A 9-1 victory over Barrow in 1964 was a League Cup record until it was finally broken in 1983-84 season.

 The clubs best season in the FA Cup was the 1933-34 season when as a non league club the Reds reached the fourth round,only to lose to Preston North End 2-1 at Lonsdale Park.In 1951-52 the team lost 1-0 to Liverpool at Anfield in front of 52,581 spectators.